Supplier Code of Conduct

 Laws, Regulations, and Trade Control

 We expect our Suppliers to comply with applicable laws, regulations, and industry standards.
 Our Suppliers must comply with trade sanctions and similar restrictions issued by recognized authorities, including the United Nations, the European Union and the United States.
+We expect our Suppliers to comply with all applicable export and import control laws, and to ensure that their cross-border shipments are authorized under applicable laws.

 Competition and Antitrust Laws

-Suppliers must comply with competition and anti-trust laws in the countries where they operate or sell product.
+Suppliers must comply with competition and anti-trust laws in the countries where they operate or sell products.
 Suppliers must not coordinate market conduct with competitors or their own Suppliers in a way that improperly restricts competition.

 Bribery and Corruption